2023 Topps Heritage Variations Gallery & Info

 On the other hand, it’s one of the easiest products when it comes to spotting variations because it’s the lone product that notifies you on the back of the card (well, until the “SSP” gold mirror image variations of flagship series 1, but you get the point.

-Altogether, it’s a coll product if you like putting sets together and searching for the fun and funky.
+Altogether, it’s a cool product if you like putting sets together and searching for the fun and funky.

-In total, there are six different types of variations as noted on the 2023 Heritage checklist:
+In total, there are six different types of variations as noted on the 2023 Heritage checklist (with hobby and blaster odds):

 • Rookie Short Prints